kirkeN/kirkeN.github.io/_posts/2015-11-07-litsentsid.md

 ---
 published: true
+layout: post
+Layout: post
 ---

-## Litsentside mõjust 3 näite varal: The Good, the Bad and the Ugly
+# Litsentside mõjust 3 näite varal: The Good, the Bad and the Ugly

 **the Good (_open content case_)**